cannomaly/my-bots/README.md

 You will need to clone the bots repository and then change to the to the cloned repository so you can make the changes needed.
 - clone the bot's repository:`git clone https://github.com/cannomaly/my-bots.git`
 - Change to the cloned repo `cd announcement-bot`
-- Run the command: `ls` or `ls -lh`
-You will see a list of all my discord bots by name.
+- Run the command: `ls` or `ls -lh` to get a list of my discord bots.

 ### 2. Install Dependencies
 Make sure Python 3.8+ is installed.
 Set up a Python virtual environment and install the required dependencies by running the following commands: